NVADG VOLUNTEER CONTRACT

 Health: If you are not in robust health, do not attempt to work on the Evacuation or Technical Rescue Team.
 There are plenty of opportunities to assist in areas that do not require a huge physical demand.

-COVID-19: Hopefully things will improve, but for now the training policy is to only allow enough students in the classroom that will allow us to maintain 6' between students.
+COVID-19: Your safety is our top priority.
 Your temperature will be taken every morning with a non-contact thermometer.
-Please use your personal pen to sign the sing in sheet daily.
+Please use your personal pen to sign the sign in sheet daily.
 If you are sick, please stay home.

 Behavior: Exemplary behavior from all volunteers is expected at all times.
 The incident command structure is to be respected and neither usurped nor ignored at any time.
 The on-duty supervisor is the ultimate on-site decision maker for all situations within the animal response program.
 If a duty schedule is in force, and if you are working outside your assigned time slot or work position, you may be sent home.
 Fatigue can cloud judgment, shorten tempers, and affect quality of work on subsequent shifts.
 Any confrontational behavior, evidence of illegal drug use, alcohol consumption, inappropriate smoking or vaping, willful failure to follow instructions, interference with others’ work, or evidence of theft may incur reassignment, surrender of badge, or relief of duty for a period of time.
 Any other obviously inappropriate behavior will be handled similarly.